ibm-cloud-docs/power-iaas/set-full-linux.md

     Example: ssh root@1.2.3.4

+Ensure to use a default gateway in the private subnet when you are provisioning a virtual server instance.

 3. Add a network route from the PVM instance to the proxy instance that you configured in [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).

+    Ensure the private network that is used during the VMs provisioning is set as the default gateway and not the public subnet.
+    {: note}

       - Run the `ip route` command and add the CIDR subnet of proxy through the private gateway of PVM.